cherdeman/political_tweets_spr19/ETL/README.md

 If you choose a different convention, you will need to update the `tables` dictionary in `load.py` for step 3

 ## 3. Load Raw Tweets into Database
 To load the raw tweets into the database, simply run `python -m ETL.load` from the root of the repository.
 Note that this step also requires that The party affiliations for House and Senate twitter accounts are located in files `data/lookups/house-accounts.csv` and `data/lookups/senate-accounts.csv`, respectively.

-[ALENA TO DO: Where does thte sentiment 140 data need to live to run load.py]
+The training sentiment140 data should be located in `data/training/train_twitter140.csv`.

 ## 4. Clean and Categorize Tweets by Topic